McCj19503/Bazzite-HTPC/README.md

 # Bazzite HTPC Documentation

-Documentation for any and all tools I implemented to optimize a Bazzite HTPC to have the most console-like experience!
+Documentation for any and all tools to optimize a Bazzite HTPC to have the most console-like experience!
 Included are example files for CEC compatability

 ⠀
 ## Main